Treatment for testicular cancer

 - the tumour marker levels (if present).

-Treatment can also depend on the stage of the cancer.
-Your doctors will talk to you about the treatment they think is best for you.
+Treatment will depend on the type and the stage of the cancer.
+Your doctors will talk to you about the treatment they feel is best for you.

 If you have a non-seminoma that has spread, you may need 3 or 4 sessions of chemotherapy.
-Or you may need more intensive chemotherapy.
-This will depend on the stage of cancer, certain risk factors and how you respond to standard chemotherapy.
+You may need more intensive chemotherapy.
+This will depend on the stage of cancer, certain risk factors and how you respond to the standard chemotherapy.

-If you have non-seminoma you may need surgery after chemotherapy to remove the retroperitoneal lymph nodes, if they are enlarged.
+If you have chemotherapy, you may also need surgery to remove the retroperitoneal lymph nodes.
+You may need this if the lymph nodes are still enlarged after chemotherapy treatment.

 If testicular cancer comes back

-If testicular cancer comes back, treatment can still usually cure it.
+If testicular cancer comes back, treatment can usually cure it.
 This is even if the cancer has spread to other parts of the body.
+Treatment will depend on the type of testicular cancer, the areas affected and previous treatment.

 Effects of treatment on sex life and fertility

-Treatments for testicular cancer can sometimes affect your ability to make someone pregnant (fertility).
-Doctors usually advise you to store your sperm (sperm banking) after, or sometimes before an orchidectomy.
+Treatments for testicular cancer may affect your ability to make someone pregnant.
+You are usually advised to store sperm before having an orchidectomy.
+You can also do this after surgery if you need further treatment.

-We have more information about testicular cancer your sex life and fertility.
+We have more information about testicular cancer, sex and fertility.

 About our information